top of page

 ✔ A cleaner, safer yard for your pets and family

 Flea treatments are especially helpful as we move into late spring and summer, when flea populations start to explode.
+When combined with regular yard cleanup, flea treatments can dramatically reduce the risk of infestations.

 A Cleaner Yard = A Healthier Yard

 Your yard should be a place where your dog can run and your family can relax, not a place where fleas thrive.
+Regular yard maintenance, pet care, and preventive treatments go a long way toward keeping pests under control.

 And if you'd rather not deal with the mess?
+That’s where Scoopster comes in.

-If you'd like to add seasonal flea treatment or weekly yard cleanup, reach out to Scoopster and we’ll help keep your yard fresh, clean, and pest-free all season long.
+Clean yards.
+Happy feet.
+Clean house.
+If you'd like to add seasonal flea treatment or weekly yard cleanup, reach out to Scoopster, and we’ll help keep your yard fresh, clean, and pest-free all season long.

 Comments